gisquick/gisquick-doc/administrator-manual/installation/docker.rst

 .. _docker:

-Deployment of server application in Docker containers
+Deployment of a server application in Docker containers
 =====================================================

 Gisquick application is split into 3 services running in Docker